 - It can speed up the negotiation process.
-Having a pre-listing inspection can help reduce, or even eliminate the time-consuming process of having back-and-forth negotiations.
+Having a pre-listing inspection can help reduce, or even eliminate, the time-consuming process of back-and-forth negotiations.

-If you discover any material defects to the property in a pre-listing inspection, you are legally required to disclose them to buyers — even if you fix them.
-Also there’s no guarantee that the buyer’s own inspection won’t reveal things yours didn’t find.
+If you discover any material defects in the property during a pre-listing inspection, you're legally required to disclose them to buyers — even if you fix them.
+Also the buyer’s own inspection may reveal things yours didn’t find.
 The choice to do a pre-listing inspection is yours, but it never hurts to get a head start on repairs.

 Be Aware of These Tried-and-True Tactics for Negotiating Repairs

-When it comes to repairs, your agent will haggle with the buyer’s agent for you -- though it’s ultimately your decision as to how you want to respond to the buyer’s home repair requests.
+When it comes to repairs, your agent will haggle with the buyer’s agent for you — though ultimately you will decide how you want to respond to the buyer’s home repair requests.

 - Offer a closing cost credit.
 Don’t want to deal with the hassle of making or ordering home repairs yourself?
 Ask your agent to offer the buyer a credit at closing for the estimated costs.
 This can also help you avoid complaints from the buyer over the quality of the workmanship, since you won’t be the one overseeing the repairs.